foerstner-lab/READemption/README.md

 bacterial samples.
 Meanwhile is has been extended to process data generated in different experimental setups and originating from all domains of life and is under active development.
-The subcommands which are provided by command-line interface cover read processing and aligning, coverage plot generation, gene expression quantification as well as differential gene expression analysis.
+The subcommands which are accessible viaq command-line interface cover read processing and aligning, coverage plot generation, gene expression quantification as well as differential gene expression analysis.
 READemption was applied to analyze numerous data sets.
 In order to set up analyses quickly